 Chances are, you know someone who rubs their joints with CBD balm before bed or spritzes on CBD oil to ease anxiety.
-A component found in cannabis that won’t get you high — the THC in marijuana is to thank for that — CBD, short for cannabidiol, is gaining popularity as a treatment for everything from muscle relief to insomnia.
-Just last month, the first CBD-based drug won FDA approval for treating epilepsy in patients as young as 2.
+Chances are you also know what CBD is, but just in case, here’s a quick refresher: A component found in cannabis that won’t get you high — the THC in marijuana is to thank for that — CBD, short for cannabidiol, has been gaining popularity as a treatment for everything from muscle relief to insomnia over the last few years.
 It’s also been popping up in high-end skin-care creams, gels, and serums promising to smooth wrinkles, prevent pimples, and alleviate dry skin.
-We asked a dermatologist and a scientist studying CBD to break down these claims and reveal exactly how the cannabis compound works in skin care.

-Jacknin recommends products from Isodiol Cannaceuticals, whose founder she says “truly seems to care about delivering a quality, effective product.”
-Isodiol offers a seven-step skin-care program, including a cleanser, toner, and a restoring eye and lip gel.
+Jacknin recommends products from Isodiol CannaCeuticals, whose founder she says “truly seems to care about delivering a quality, effective product.”
 The line’s night cream combines CBD with other soothing ingredients like aloe vera, vitamin E, and exfoliating willow bark to restore and hydrate skin.